101companies/101courses/Lambdas_at_UvA/assignments/day3/README.md

 Use Data.Array instead of lists in the implementation of binary search.

-Use the solution for modest assignment option 2 as the starting point.
+Use the solution for modest assignment as the starting point.

 Available documentation:
 https://hackage.haskell.org/package/array-0.5.1.1/docs/Data-Array.html